-You should place the softener upstream of your hot water heater.
+Install the softener upstream of your hot water heater.
 This will stop hard water scale from damaging the heating appliance, and provide hot and cold soft water to your home.
-It will also prevent hot water from causing damage to your water softener.

 Outdoor installations require a little more forethought.
-Most water softeners can be put outside, but it’s best looking for one that is specifically advertised for both indoor and outdoor use.
+Most water softeners can be put outside, but it’s best to look for one that is specifically advertised for both indoor and outdoor use.

 You’ll need to protect your water softener from the elements.
 Rain, snow, icy temperatures and direct sunlight can all damage the exterior of your system and shorten its lifespan.
-Humidity and freezing can also affect the contents of the brine tank, which may hinder the performance of the unit.
+Humidity and freezing could also damage the softener salt, which may hinder the performance of the unit.

 📝 Water Softener Installation Step-by-Step